minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 The application reads its locale strings from `packages/app/public/nl_export.json` and `packages/app/public/en_export.json`.
-These JSONs are exported from the Sanity lokalize documents but they are not part of the repository.
-Therefore you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the
+These JSONs are exported from the Sanity lokalize documents, but they are not part of the repository.
+Therefore, you will regularly need to run `yarn lokalize:export` in order to keep your local JSON file up-to-date with the
 Sanity dataset.

 The JSONs will include Sanity document ids in every leaf-key which are used to